alexfernandez/package-quality/README.md

 * and some way to get the downloads per year.

 [Let us know](mailto:alexfernandeznpm@gmail.com) and we will set up a new subdomain.

+## Help Wanted

+The following areas are a work in progress:

+* Improve the existing ratings.
+* Take other parameters into account, such as a working or broken Travis-CI build.
+* Extend to other package managers (see above).
+* Just let us know what you don't like about our project.

+[Just send mail](mailto:alexfernandeznpm@gmail.com) or, even better, a pull request.

 ## License (The MIT License)